Kalinga (province): Demographics

+Languages

-The primary language spoken is Kalinga, including its dialects of Balangao, Butbut, Limos, Lower Tanudan, Lubuagan, Mabaka, Madukayang, Southern Kalingan, and Upper Tanudan.
+The primary language spoken in Kalinga is Kalinga, including its dialects of Balangao, Butbut, Limos, Lower Tanudan, Lubuagan, Mabaka, Madukayang, Southern Kalingan, and Upper Tanudan.
 Gaddang, as well as Ilocano, Tagalog, and English are also spoken in as lingua francas with varying degrees of proficiency.

 Economy

 Culture

 There are many sub-tribes in the province.
 The strong sense of tribal membership and filial loyalty results in frequent tribal unrest and occasional outright war.
 Due to the mountainous terrain and warrior-culture of the people, the Kalinga were able to preserve their culture despite centuries of occupation in the lowlands by the Spaniards, Americans, and the Japanese.

 On February 22, 2019, the Department of Tourism announced the bid of Digdiga Ni Tupayya, a Kalinga courtship dance, to be included in the UNESCO Intangible Cultural Heritage Lists.

-Historic figures

-Macli-ing Dulag - a Kalinga warrior and leader (pangat) who opposed the Chico River Dam Project.
-Murdered by military personnel under the command of dictator Ferdinand Marcos.
-Dulag's death is remembered as one of the two occasions for the declaration of Cordillera Day in the entire Cordillera Administrative Region.
-His name has been inscribed in the heroes' marker in Quezon City.